-5.7.3 On-orbit calibrations
+5.6.3 On-orbit calibrations

 During the Chandra science mission, aspect system components require on-orbit calibration to compensate for alignment or scale factor drifts, and ACA CCD degradation due to cosmic radiation.
-The IRU calibration coefficients were updated once (July-2002) based on analysis of PCAD data for 3105 maneuvers during the course of the mission.
+The IRU-1 calibration coefficients were updated once (Jul-2002) based on analysis of PCAD data for 3105 maneuvers during the course of the mission.
+Following the swap to IRU-2 in July-2003, new coefficients were uplinked in Jul-2003 and Oct-2003.

 The following ACA calibrations are performed, as-needed, based on the trending analyses of aspect solution data.